-- changes to manufacturing methods; - change in clinical trial design, including additional treatment arm (control); - recall, replacement or discontinuance of one or more of our products; and - additional recordkeeping.
+- change in clinical trial design, including additional treatment arm (control); - recall, replacement or discontinuance of one or more of our products; and - additional recordkeeping.

 Each of these would likely entail substantial time and cost and could harm our business and our financial results.